RaviTambade/interviewprep/devops.md

   <p>We use folowingtools for work inDevOps:</p>
     <ol>
         <li>Jenkins : This is an open source automation server used as a continuous integration tool.
 We can build,deployand runautomated tests withJenkins.</li>
-        <li> 2.GIT:It is a version controltool used for tracking changesin files and software.</li>
+        <li>GIT:It is a version controltool used for tracking changesin files and software.</li>
         <li>Docker : This is a popular tool for containerization of services.
 It is very useful in Cloud based deployments.</li>
         <li>Nagios :We use Nagiosfor monitoring ofITinfrastructure.</li>
         <li>Splunk :Thisis a powerfultoolfor log search as wel as monitoring production systems.</li>